Autism

 Advances in Patient Care

 Using our translational research strategy, our researchers have tested several treatments for autism, and continue to have an active experimental therapeutics program.
-Alex Kolevzon, MD, the Clinical Director of the Center, is leading several clinical trials for children and adults with ASD and single-gene causes of ASD such as Phelan McDermid syndrome.
-Seaver researchers began with the discovery that a missing or mutated copy of the SHANK3 gene in humans causes 22q13 Deletion Syndrome/Phelan-McDermid syndrome (PMS).
+Alex Kolevzon, MD, the Clinical Director of the Seaver Autism Center for Research and Treatment, is leading several clinical trials for children and adults with autism and single-gene causes of autism, such as Phelan-McDermid syndrome (PMS).
+The researchers began with the discovery that a missing or mutated copy of the SHANK3 gene in humans causes 22q13 Deletion Syndrome/PMS.
 Most people with PMS are also affected by autism, and the SHANK3 gene mutation accounts for one percent of autism cases and up to two percent of cases of intellectual disability.
-Seaver researchers replicated this mutation in rodent models, and they found that insulin-like Growth Factor-1 (IGF-1) reversed the social deficits caused by the mutation in mice and rats.
-Researchers are testing the safety and efficacy of IGF-1 in children with PMS, and in ASD more broadly.
+Researchers replicated this mutation in rodent models, and found that insulin-like Growth Factor-1 (IGF-1) reversed the social deficits caused by the mutation leading to clinical trials of IGF-1 in PMS.
+Clinical researchers have recently established that individuals with PMS who are treated with recombinant human growth hormone (rhGH) showed increased levels of IGF-1 and clinical improvement in social withdrawal, hyperactivity, and sensory symptoms.
+These results are promising and indicate the need for larger studies with rhGH in PMS, and in autism more broadly.